jbamisaye/app-integration-platform-mvp/docs/actual/README.md

-## Architecture Overview – Real System
+## Architecture Overview

 ### System Design Principles
-The real-world architecture is designed to be scalable, fault-tolerant, loosely coupled, and cloud-native.
+The architecture is designed to be scalable, fault-tolerant, loosely coupled, and cloud-native.
 It integrates the Priority Pass ecosystem with a third-party global taxi service to enable seamless traveler experiences before, during, and after airport visits.

 ### Technical Choices & Rationale
 - **Microservices**: Encourages separation of concerns and service autonomy.